-Note: For information on connecting actuators, see DX Sensor Packages (on page 22) or DX2 Sensor Packages (on page 21).
+Note: For information on connecting actuators, see DX2 Sensor Packages (on page 21).

-- 1. Choose Device Settings > Event Rules > + New Action - 2.
-Select "Switch peripheral actuator" from the Action list. - 3.
-In the Operation field, select an operation for the selected actuator(s). - Turn On: Turns on the selected actuator(s). - Turn Off: Turns off the selected actuator(s). - 4.
-To select the actuator(s) where this action will be applied, select them one by one from the Available Actuators list. - To add all actuators, click Select All. - 5.
-To remove any selected actuator from the Selected Actuators field, click that actuator's ... - To remove all actuators, click Deselect All.
+- Choose Device Settings > Event Rules > New Action - 2.
+Select 'Switch peripheral actuator' from the Action list. - 3.
+In the Operation field, select an operation for the selected actuator(s). - Turn on: Turns on the selected actuator(s). - Turn off: Turns off the selected actuator(s). - 4.
+To select the actuator(s) where this action will be applied, select them one by one from the 'Available actuators' list. - To add all actuators, click Select All. - 5.
+To remove any selected actuator from the 'Selected actuators' field, click that actuator's ... - To remove all actuators, click Deselect All.